asherikov/ccws/README.md

   Linux feature, which can be disabled with `--security-opt seccomp:unconfined` docker parameter.
 Disabling `seccomp` for `proot` with `PROOT_NO_SECCOMP=1` seems to be unnecessary.
+- Programs compiled with sanitizers (`addr_undef_sanitizers` or `thread_sanitizer` build profiles) output `2: AddressSanitizer:DEADLYSIGNAL`
+  or `FATAL: ThreadSanitizer: unexpected memory mapping` when executed: the reason is tightened memory security with ASLR (address space layout randomization) in modern Linux kernels, see
+  <https://github.com/google/sanitizers/issues/1614>.
+The issue can be
+  alleviated by setting `sudo sysctl vm.mmap_rnd_bits=28`.

 Related software